hisarciklilar/fun_fact_stats/README.md

 #### Landing Page

-My index page had an accessibility score of 85%.
+The landing page (index.html) initially had an accessibility score of 85%.
 I followed the steps below to increase it to 100%:

 - I changed the seagreen color that I used for linked text under the happy monster image into #20643F, which provides a better contrast with the white background.

 - I increased the font size for the above-mentioned links.

 - I changed the color of the text at the very bottom of the footer to a darker color (#154229).

 - I added aria-label link text to the links below the happy monster mentioned above

 - I added aria-label link text to the links in the navigation bar items.

     ![Lighthouse report for the landing page](./media_readme/Accessibility_index.png)